 That information, together with the size of the Tofo whale sharks, is why the Tofo corridor is believed to be a very important transit and feeding area.

-Whale sharks are a true shark, but they act like a whale.
+Whale sharks are a true shark, but they act a bit like a whale.
 Spending a great deal of time at the surface where they cruise along in search for their sole source of sustenance – plankton.

 While underwater sightings do occur in the Tofo area.
 By far the easiest way to interact with them is on a whale shark “safari”.